os-autoinst/openQA-python-client/README.md

 `requests.Request` and pass it to `do_request()`, which will attach the required headers, execute the request, and return the parsed JSON response.

+The `const` module provides several constants that are shadowed from the upstream openQA code, including job states, results, and the 'scenario keys'.

 ## Licensing

 This software is available under the GPL, version 2 or any later version.